 All the internships posted on Enternships comply with National Minimum Wage legislation.
 In other words, you should be able to find at least a partially-funded internship there.
 Enternships acts as a middle man of sorts between you and the company, so you won’t get a great deal of personalised assistance from them.

 Starting your career in a startup can be incredibly fulfilling and enormously challenging at the same time.
 Work In Startups is a full-blown job search portal, but it also lists jobs for interns.
 It has been active since 2011 and has a good reputation in the market.

 At the time of writing, the company lists several thousand open internship positions.
 They have ties with top startups like Amazon Web Services and Uber VU.
 Many of the internships are paid.
 Note that since the site is essentially a job board, you’ll have to find your perfect internship by yourself.

-These days, many of the top financial organizations and investment banks require you to complete an internship with them before you can sign on for a full-time role.
-You can sign up for an internship while studying.
+These days, many of the top financial organisations and investment banks require you to complete an internship with them before you can sign on for a full-time role.
+Therefore, You can sign up for an internship while studying.

 If you impress the company, they will offer financial support for the remainder of your study time.
 All-expenses paid internships for the best performers are also common.